Anatomiclab/GastroFLOW/README.md

 Step 1: Run the script `machinelearn_external_score.py`

-1. Modify the following lines in the script to specify the data paths.
-Note that the cross-validation fold needs to be modified manually:
+1. Modify the following lines in the script to specify the data paths:

 Line 116: `data = pd.read_csv('trainingdata.csv')` **(Specify the path of the training data)**